teial-personal-projects/scholarship-hub/api/TESTING.md

 - Conversion happens automatically at the API boundary
 - All timestamps are in ISO 8601 format
 - Protected endpoints check user ownership via RLS policies

+## RLS Policy Enforcement

+The API uses Supabase's service role key which bypasses Row Level Security (RLS) at the database level.
+However, **all service layer functions manually enforce the same ownership checks** that RLS policies would enforce:

+- **Essays**: All operations verify that the essay belongs to an application owned by the authenticated user
+- **Applications**: All operations verify that the application belongs to the authenticated user
+- **Users**: All operations verify that the profile belongs to the authenticated user

+This dual-layer approach ensures security even when using the service role key.
+The RLS policies defined in the migrations (`003_essays.sql`, etc.) provide an additional security layer if the API were to use the anon key instead.